pomf/pomf/README.md

 ## Install

-For the purposes of this guide, we won't cover setting up Nginx, PHP, MySQL, Node, or NPM.
+For the purposes of this guide, we won't cover setting up Nginx, PHP, MySQL or SQLite, Node, or NPM.
 So we'll just assume you already have them all running well.

 **NPM/Node is only needed to compile the files, Pomf runs on PHP.**